TabularEditor/TabularEditorDocs/onboarding/installation.md

 ![Install](~/images/install.png)

-### Opting out of telemetry collection

-Tabular Editor 3 collects anonymous usage data and telemetry, which helps us improve the product.
-You can opt out at any time by launching Tabular Editor 3 and navigating to **Tools > Preferences > Updates and Feedback**.
-Uncheck the **Help improve Tabular Editor by collecting anonymous usage data** checkbox to opt out.

 ## Activating your installation

 The first time you launch Tabular Editor 3 on a new machine, you are prompted to activate the product.